nilearn/nilearn/doc/ward_clustering.rst

     :end-before: # Display the labels

 You can see that masked data is filled with -1 values.
-This is done for the sake of visualisation.
-In fact, clusters are labelled with going from 0 to (n_clusters - 1).
+This is done for the sake of visualization.
+In fact, clusters are labeled with going from 0 to (n_clusters - 1).
 By putting every other values to -1, we assure that uninteresting values will not mess with the visualization.

-Label visualisation
+Label visualization
 --------------------

 We can visualize the clusters.
-We assign random colors to each cluster for the labels visualisation.
+We assign random colors to each cluster for the labels visualization.

 .. literalinclude:: ../plot_rest_clustering.py
     :start-after: # Display the labels